 It Is Not Wrong to Write Your Own Recommendation (and Have Your Referee Sign It)

-If your referee is willing to write you a recommendation but is currently occupied with other tasks, you can suggest writing your own letter of recommendation and have them sign it before submission.
+If your referee is willing to write you a recommendation but is currently occupied with other tasks, you can suggest writing your own letter of recommendation and having them sign it before submission.
 In any case, your referee will check the letter before signing, so rest assured any exaggeration or false information will be noted (and eliminated).

 Prepare an Information Packet